 Cash ISAs are just savings accounts you don't pay tax on.
 Everyone in the UK aged 16 or over gets an ISA allowance at the start of each tax year - for 2022/23, which ends on 5 April 2023, it's £20,000.
 ISA accounts are offered by banks, building societies, insurers, asset managers and a company called National Savings and Investments (NS&I).
-Page 8 Easy access Key features • Eary extend of your mount of the you to bile • Eary extend of your mount of your the part • Early extend of your mount of your whool of well drawshy you can make early year without boing interest, to enrember to these.
-Easy Access Explain: Bob wants to set up a savings account where he can save emergency money.
+Page 8 Easy access Ney hazar a: • Lany access savings accounts allow you to take motivey and element accounts may have marked at all any access to the motivate and all any access to the motivate and access the motivate access the motivate access to the motiv Easy Access Explain: Bob wants to set up a savings account where he can save emergency money.
 Because it's money for an emergency, he needs to know that he can access that money at any time should something happen.
 Ask: Has anyone heard of Easy Access savings accounts?
 Explain and discuss: Easy-access savings accounts allow you to take money out of your account quickly and easily.
 Easy-access accounts may limit the number of withdrawals you can make each year without losing interest, so remember to check.
 Interest is the money you earn from the savings you have in your account.
-Page 8 Notice accounts Rey factors 1.
-These can more interest than an easy access accessed.
-1. These can more interest than an easy access accessed and accessed and accessed and give accessed to receive a wildering to his layout from may need to access your away unexpectedly.
-1. Eyou do make a entergency will obtained, you're likely to can some interest.
+Page 8 Notice accounts Rey feature: 1.
+These item more interest than an early access acception and proposed or advance that you 1.
+In the set to that it is proposed or advance that you 1.
+These accounts are collecting to that you fay 1.
+These accounts are collecting to that you fay 1.
+If you do make an inmergency within exect, you've Saley to lose some inverse.
 Notice accounts Explain: Rachel inherited a pot of money after her aunt passed away.
 She wants to save the money in an account where she can earn higher interest and won't be tempted to spend it.
 She'll want to still be able to take money out if needed, but is willing to give the bank notice in advance; this will stop her impulsively spending the money.
 Ask: Has anyone heard of Notice savings accounts?